About the Slack connectors

 Slack scopes and permissions

-When you connect Slack, the connector requests permissions (scopes) that control what your app can do in the workspace.Slack scopes requested by the connector
+When you connect Slack User or Slack Bot, the connector requests permissions (scopes) that control what your app can do in the workspace.Slack scopes

-channels:read: Read information about public channels in your workspace (for example, names, topics, and basic metadata).channels:write: Create and manage public channels, or update channel details.channels:history: Read message history from public channels where the app has access.
+channels:read: Read information about public channels in your workspace (for example, names, topics, and basic metadata).channels:write: Create and manage public channels, or update channel details.channels:history: Read message history from public channels where the app has access.channels:join: Allow the app to join public channels in the workspace.

 groups:read: Read information about private channels and group conversations where the app is a member.groups:write: Create and manage private channels or update their settings.groups:history: Read message history from private channels and group conversations where the app is a member.mpim:read: Read information about multi-person direct message (MPIM) conversations.mpim:write: Create and manage MPIM conversations the app participates in.mpim:history: Read message history in MPIM conversations where the app is a member.